Continuous Test Orchestration And Execution Platform Online

 If the build is deployed immediately after some modification made in the code base, could be annoying for the users.
-The key for continuous delivery is to keep the code base at deployable state, and not practicing continuous deployment doesn’t mean you are not practicing Continuous Delivery.
-Continuous delivery is a small build cycle and having short sprints in the cycle give quicker turn times to detect bugs and hence quick fixing of those bugs.
+The key for continuous delivery is to keep the codebase at deployable state, and not practicing continuous deployment doesn’t mean you are not practicing Continuous Delivery.
+Continuous delivery is a small build cycle and having short sprints in the cycle gives quicker turn times to detect bugs and hence quick fixing of those bugs.
 Overall, it gives a stable code base early on.
-This is a preferred method allowing the team to address issues immediately, and not later on when you plan to release the code base.
+This is a preferred method allowing the team to address issues immediately, and not later on when you plan to release the codebase.
 It offers total control over product rollout, risk factors, and functionality.

 User Experience Testing

-In user experience testing, you collect qualitative and quantitative data from the users and once your application is assembled, testing objectives turn into the user experience which can be achieved by combining load testing and cross-browser compatibility or mobile testing tool.
+In user experience testing, you collect qualitative and quantitative data from the users and once your application is assembled, testing objectives turn into the user experience which can be achieved by combining load testing and cross-browser compatibility or mobile testing tools.
 End-to-end testing is important and also unnecessary extending the length of end-to-end testing needs to be avoided.
 As it could affect productivity, if you keep on executing more tests, therefore stay focused on right and important things.

 “If you want a great site, you’ve got to test.
 After you’ve worked on a site for even a few weeks, you can’t see it freshly anymore.
 You know too much.
 The only way to find out if it really works is to test it.” – Steve Krug – Don’t Make Me Think

-Smoke tests monitor the system and verify whether most important features or core functionalities are working.
+Smoke tests monitor the system and verify whether the most important features or core functionalities are working.
 The smoke test allows you to do rapid regression testing of major functionalities indeed, determining if the product is ready for testing to prevent further waste of time and resources.